peirlincklab/ToFiE/README.md

 # ToFiE: Python framework for Fiber Topology Extraction from microscopy Images.

 ToFiE is a semi-automated topology-aware fiber extraction workflow that facilitates connectivity-preserving 3D reconstructions of dense and heterogeneous collagen networks from confocal fluorescence images.
 ToFiE traces a skeleton based on Discrete Morse theory
 (DMT) and persistent homology via DisPerse, making it more robust against noise and signal heterogeneity in experimental images.
 ToFiE is also generally applicable to biological fibrous networks for investigating structure-function and generating experimentally-informed microstructural templates for numerical studies.
-Supporting code for this workflow can be found in this repository.
+The workflows relies only on open-source algorithms and can be run completely within the Python environment.

 ![image](3D_view_example_network.svg)